AakLak/RSBotSpot/content/post/all-about-proxies0.md

 draft: false
 tags: ["Proxies", "Antiban"]
 ---
 Proxies are considered a must have by most gold-farmers.
 They allow you to mask your IP address, and split your bots over multiple networks.
-Proxy usage is believed to reduce the risk of chainbans, and losing your entire gold-farm at once.
+Using proxies is believed to reduce the risk of chainbans, and losing your entire gold-farm at once.
 This guide will cover everything you need to know about proxies for Runescape botting.
 <!--more-->